itsjameszhao/Latent-Gaussian-Compression/paper/paper.md

 Future work includes exploring:

-* Integration of contrastive learning to enhance latent space structure.
 * Incorporation of GMM structured priors for complex latent distributions.
 * Derivation of theoretical guarantees for information retention as a function of the compression ratio.